Tyareenbajka/IV1351-Data-Storage-Paradigms/readme.md

 ## After passing the course, the student shall be able to

-After passing the course, the student shall be able to:

 - describe and explain basic concepts, principles and theories in the area of data/databases/data storage and in information administration and database design
 - model needs for information based on an organisational description and convert the model to a functioning database
 - use relational databases and query languages